December 29, 2008 - January 2, 2009

 June 30 - July 4, 2008

-The Big Five, Part I: The New York Philharmonic – As our country’s orchestras open their new concert seasons, Bill begins a two-week series on our oldest orchestra, the New York Philharmonic.
+The Big Five, Part I: The New York Philharmonic – Bill begins a two-week series on our oldest orchestra, the New York Philharmonic.
 Their doors opened December 7, 1842 and Bill plays several pieces the Philharmonic included in its opening season— the overture to Weber’s Oberon and Beethoven’s Symphony No. 5.
 This orchestra was conducted and cultivated by Franz Liszt, Richard Strauss, and Gustav Mahler, and their influence along with many other musicians is still heard in every note the orchestra plays.
 Many of the works they premiered have become standard orchestral literature.
 Bill interviews musicians, explores the orchestra’s archives, and features some of its most memorable performances.

 June 23 - 27, 2008